oke-aditya/py_fresh/CONTRIBUTING.md

 > **note**
 >
-> Template_python repository has CI checking.
+> template_python repository has CI checking.
 It will automatically check your code
 > for build as well.